 How Lawyers for Back Injuries Help

-- Handle all communications with the insurance company.
+- Handle communications with the insurance company

-- Negotiate aggressively on your behalf for a fair settlement.
+- Negotiate on your behalf

 Evidence Checklist: What You Need to Prove Your Injury Case